akshat1712/To-do-list-Chrome-Extension/README.md

 To use it , just enter a text in textbox and press submit to add it to your task list.
 Pressing reset will make all tasks disappear.

-P.S- This chrome extension is still under built